 - Designed to survey issues related to working with youth who are "at risk" in some way.
 Students creatively explore current research, the media of popular culture and stories of their own experience to understand more about serving youth who are physically, emotionally or spiritually "at risk."
-Prerequisites: CHRI 131, BSTH 101, 102.
+Prerequisites: BSTH 101, 102.
+Same as SOCI 302.